-While our day may look different from a traditional or academic primary school, we do have structure and expectations for preschool students.
+While our day may look different from a traditional or academic school, we do have structure and expectations for students.
 We follow a daily schedule, explore many themes or interests, and have time for free exploration.
 Children are expected to be involved in "work" at all times.
-This work includes anything from imaginative play in the pretend kitchen to creating a pattern with blocks.
+This work includes anything from imaginative play to collaborative work with peers.

 What is the teacher's role then?

 Teachers prepare the environment of the classroom, document learning, reference documentation and encourage children to find challenging work, help students work through social difficulties, set up provocations or invitations to learn through play, lead literature time, work one on one with students, help students find answers to their questions, and celebrate new knowledge with children.